encloud-tech/encloud/README.md

 # enable encloud cli command
 go install .
 ```
+## Configuration
+The default required configuration are in **config.yaml** file under the project root.
+You can modify any property set in the config file as per your requirements.

 ## Command reference
 1) Generate RSA 2048 key pair (key encryption key or KEK) to encrypt & decrypt the AES-256 keys (data encryption key or DEK).
 Run below command from the root of the project to the RSA key pair